 *** UPDATE ***

 Catharine recently hosted a webinar on Washington’s new job posting requirements, which were adopted by the Legislature as amendments to the Equal Pay Opportunity Act.
-In case you missed it, head over to the members only site to get a full recap of Catharine’s presentation.
+In case you missed it, you can watch a members only replay of Catharine’s presentation here.

 Here’s a quick summary of the three-step plan they recommend for consideration: